Sulcalibur/daydesker-frontend/WARP.md

 - Environment variables via Cloudflare dashboard
 - Automatic deployments from git commits

-The application is production-ready but missing booking functionality (intentionally disabled with "Coming Soon" state).
+The application is production-ready with full authentication system.
+Booking functionality is intentionally disabled with "Coming Soon" state.